Learn Chess Openings in 30 Days: Pick-Learn-Drill-Improve

 Tools

 Free workflow: Lichess Studies for repertoire + Chessdriller for spaced repetition + Lichess Explorer for research.
-All free, no account friction.
+All free, no account friction, but you stitch three tools together manually and game import is PGN-based.

-All-in-one workflow: ChessAtlas for repertoire building, FSRS drilling, game import, and automatic Deviation Finder.
+All-in-one workflow: ChessAtlas for repertoire building, FSRS drilling, automatic game import from Lichess and Chess.com accounts, and automatic Deviation Finder.
 Free tier supports 200 variations.

 Your Micro-Action Right Now

-For the complete ecosystem: the repertoire framework, why spaced repetition works for chess, and the 5 best openings for 1200 to 1800 players.
+For the complete ecosystem: how to build your first repertoire, why spaced repetition works for chess, and the 5 best openings for 1200 to 1800 players.